8r14z/coding-interview-prep/README.md

 ### 15. Single-Source Shortest Paths Problem
 #### Dijstra:
-Disallow negative weight, If you have negative weight edges, you might also have negative weight cycles => may make certain shortest paths undefined! \
+Disallow negative weight, and graph with cycle \
+If you have negative weight edges, you might also have negative weight cycles => may make certain shortest paths undefined! \
 Complexity: O(VlogV + E)

 #### Bellmen-ford